Oskar Kokoschka(1886-1980), Artist and writer

 Artist of 2 portraits

-Painter.
-Kokoschka trained at the Vienna School of Arts and Crafts, 1905-09.
-He wrote and designed the first expressionist play Murderer, Hope of Women (1909), causing a public scandal.
-He was severely wounded in the First War, but recovered and taught at Dresden Academy, 1919-23.
-In the 1930s Kokoschka's paintings were classed as 'degenerate', and he was forced to flee to Britain.
-He took British citizenship in 1947, to work in Britain.
-His portraits, that focus on the inner life of the sitter, are an important contribution to expressionism and, more generally, to modern art.
+Oskar Kokoschka is widely regarded as one of the leading Expressionist painters of the 20th century.
+He trained at the Vienna School of Artsand Crafts (1905–9).
+In 1909 he wrote and designed the first Expressionist play Murderer, Hope of Women, which caused a public scandal.
+He was severely wounded in the First War, but recovered and taught at Dresden Academy (1919–23).
+In the 1930s Kokoschka’s paintings were classed as ‘degenerate’ by the Nazi regime.
+After leaving Austria, he settled in Britain, gaining British citizenship in 1947.
+Characterised by an emotive use of colour and line, his portraits focus on the inner life of the sitter.